-I was also selected by a blue ribbon panel for inclusion in Florida Super Lawyer magazine, an honor bestowed on less than 5 percent of lawyers.
-More information on the selection process for Super Lawyers magazine can be found at this hyperlink: .
+I was also selected many times by a blue ribbon panel for inclusion in Florida Super Lawyer magazine, an honor bestowed on less than 5 percent of lawyers.
+More information on the selection process for Super Lawyers magazine can be found at this link: Super Lawyers.
+Additionally, our Super Lawyers profile can be found at: Florida Super Lawyer Barry S. Balmuth.
+Also, we invite you to watch our video: what is Florida Super Lawyers.

-I have had several offer to join large firms.
-However, in each instance I found that the amount of overhead that I and, ultimately, my clients, would have to pay would increase.
-Since I am a sole practitioner, when you hire Barry S. Balmuth, P.A., you get me, Barry Balmuth, not a junior associate with limited experience as is the case at some larger firms.
+As a sole practitioner, when you hire Barry S. Balmuth, P.A., you get me, Barry Balmuth, not a junior associate with limited experience as is the case at some larger firms.
 Please see our video: what are the benefits of hiring a sole practitioner?

-My goal, which is shared with my staff, is to provide high quality legal services in a timely fashion.
-We consider the representation of our clients a privilege and we promise you we will work hard to get the best possible result for you or your loved one.
-We welcome the opportunity to discuss how we can help you with no cost or obligation (except in bankruptcy matters).* Please contact us by calling 561-242-9400 or, toll-free, at 866-452-9400 or E-mail us by clicking by filling in your information above.
-My staff and I welcome you to our Web site.
+We welcome the opportunity to discuss how we can help you.
+The initial consultation is free and comes with no obligation.* Please contact us by calling 561-242-9400 or, toll-free, at 866-452-9400 or E-mail us by filling in your information above.
+My staff and I welcome you to our Website.
 On this site, there is more information on my education, experience, qualifications, and area of practice as well as links to other informative sites.
-We hope you will find our site informative and useful.

-* We also file individual and corporate bankruptcy cases and charge a modest amount for initial consultations with potential clients considering filing for bankruptcy protection.
-However, we credit the amount to the overall fee for the case.
+* We charge a modest amount for initial consultations with potential clients considering filing for bankruptcy protection.
+However, we credit the cost of the consultation to the overall fee for the case.
 Thus, if you hire us and file bankruptcy, the consultation ends up being free.